lijun99/altar2-documentation/docs/cuda/AlTarFramework.rst

 **Algorithm**

-* new samples are proposed with a Gaussian kernel,
+* New samples are proposed with a Gaussian kernel,

     .. math::